Daniel P. Collins: Federal judicial service

-On October 10, 2018, President Donald Trump announced his intent to nominate Collins to serve as a United States Circuit Judge of the United States Court of Appeals for the Ninth Circuit.
+On October 10, 2018, President Donald Trump announced his intent to nominate Collins to serve as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
 On October 11, 2018, Senator Dianne Feinstein said the White House had not consulted her on the nomination, and that she would oppose Senate confirmation of Collins and two other circuit court nominees.
 On November 13, 2018, his nomination was sent to the Senate.
 President Trump nominated Collins to the seat vacated by Judge Harry Pregerson, who assumed senior status on December 11, 2015.
 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.

 On January 30, 2019, President Trump indicated that he would renominate Collins to a Ninth Circuit vacancy.
 On February 6, 2019, his nomination was sent to the Senate.
 On March 13, 2019, a hearing on his nomination was held before the Senate Judiciary Committee.
 On April 4, 2019, his nomination was reported out of committee by a 12–10 vote.
 On May 20, 2019, the Senate invoked cloture on his nomination by a 51–43 vote, and on the following day, May 21, the Senate confirmed his nomination by a 53–46 vote.
 He received his judicial commission on May 22, 2019.

+In the early months after his confirmation, some other Ninth Circuit judges complained that Collins was failing to follow court rules and objecting to other judges' rulings in language that colleagues found combative.
+Collins also quickly moved to challenge rulings made by his colleagues on three-judge panels.
+Several judges claimed it was unprecedented for a new jurist to try to overturn so many decisions from colleagues within such a short period of time.